Here’s a game that gives both you and your mind a stretch! Ready to get twisted and tangled at the same time?

 Would you play Twangled?
 Or are you still clinging to your decades-old Twister mat?

-Kelly is an editorial intern at Adventure Publishing Group.
+Kelly is an editorial assistant at Adventure Publishing Group.
 When she's not writing/playing/thinking about toys, she's probably spilling coffee on herself, laughing at her own jokes, or doing something awkward somewhere.
 As a quirky redhead, she one time tricked her friends into thinking she was the new face of Wendy's fast-food franchise as a prank.
 She's not, but a chili lover can dream right?
 You can follow her on Twitter @kcorbzz.

 What do you think about This Colorful Game Works Both Body and Brain?